vzroman/elock/README.md

     Ok now you are ready for local locks.
 If you need distributed locks do the same at your other nodes.

-    If you need one more heap of lock add another one to a supervisor with a different name.
+    If you need one more heap of locks add another one to a supervisor with a different name.

     If you want to lock any erlang term call: